 When data is stored electronically, it must be protected from unauthorised access, accidental deletion and malicious hacking attempts.
 Data should be protected by strong passwords, backed up frequently and not saved directly on laptops or other mobile devices like tablets or smartphones.

 When working with personal data, computer screens must always be locked when left unattended.
 Data which is transferred electronically must be encrypted or password protected, and copies of personal data should not be saved to personal computers.

 We are the organisers of the annual Pairs Head race on the river Thames and collect data from participants for this event.
 This policy also applies to the data collected for this event.

 WHERE CAN I FIND OUT WHAT PERSONAL DATA IS HELD BY BARNES BRIDGE LADIES ROWING CLUB?

-If you have any questions about what information the club holds and why, how it is being kept up to date, please contact the company secretary at Barnes Bridge Ladies Rowing Club or speak to a member of the committee.
-The company secretary will always verify the identity of anyone making a subject access request before handing over any information.
+If you have any questions about what information the club holds and why, or how it is being kept, please contact the Membership Secretary at Barnes Bridge Ladies Rowing Club or speak to a member of the committee.
+We will always verify the identity of anyone making a subject access request before handing over any information.

-Further information about data protection issues including the online Register of Data Controllers can be found at the Information Commissioner’s website.
+Further information about data protection can be found at the Information Commissioner’s website.

 Next review March 2024